epicX67/szip/README.md

 Do not run more than one event based function within same instance at the same time, because all the event based function emits into same event into same instance.
 But you can run multiple non event based functions (like async ones) within same instance at the same time.

-> To avoid this problem create difference instance and then call function into separate instances.
+> To avoid this problem create different instance and then call function from separate instances.

 ### At last